 Food and Drinks: While many safari lodges include meals, some may not include alcohol.
 Also, while booking, see what meals and things aren’t included in your itinerary so you know how much to budget.

 Incidentals: Want to get a massage at your lodge?
 What about laundry?
 Craving a fancy top-shelf liquor?
-Want an epic hot air balloon ride over the Maasai Mara?
+Want an epic hot air balloon ride over the Masai Mara?
 It can all add up!

 Etc.: Always check your itinerary and with your planner to see what is included in your trip.
 If game drives aren’t, then you’ll need to budget for that.
 It helps to know exactly what you’re getting so you can plan for other incidentals.